-Please note: The University acceptance of these test is not related to any visa requirement.
+Please note: The University acceptance of these tests is not related to any visa requirement.
 It is the students’ responsibility to check Home Affairs website for all visa related information.

-Both IB and A Level will use existing assessment data to calculate the final scores for students who will still receive the official IB Diploma and GCE A Level Certificate.
-Therefore, IB and A Level students will not be disadvantaged and the Diploma will be accepted by the University.
+Both IB and A-Level will use existing assessment data to calculate the final scores for students who will still receive the official IB Diploma and GCE A Level Certificate.
+Therefore, IB and A-Level students will not be disadvantaged and these qualifications will be accepted by the University.

 Yes, our Centre for English Teaching (CET) is delivering all courses online, in response to the COVID-19 pandemic.
 You can complete our Direct Entry Courses from anywhere in the world, including your own home as you prepare for entry to our degree programs on time, as planned.